adiozdaniel/ascii-art/README.md

 This program is designed to graphically represent an input string using different ASCII formats.

-These formats are represented in banner files; standard.txt, shadow.txt and thinkertoy.txt.
+These formats are represented in banner files:

+- standard.txt
+- shadow.txt
+- thinkertoy.txt.

 This program can handle an input with printable ASCII charcters (numbers, letters, spaces, special characters) and `\n` (newline character).